rapid7/javascript-style-guide/README.md

     // bad
     const obj = {
-      lukeSkywalker: lukeSkywalker,
+      lukeSkywalker: lukeSkywalker
     };

     // good
     const obj = {
-      lukeSkywalker,
+      lukeSkywalker
     };
     ```

-  - [3.7](#3.7) <a name='3.7'></a> Group your shorthand properties at the beginning of your object declaration.
+  - [3.7](#3.7) <a name='3.7'></a> Alphabetize your object properties.

   > Why?
-It's easier to tell which properties are using the shorthand.
+It's easier to find a specific property in a large property list.

     ```javascript
     const anakinSkywalker = 'Anakin Skywalker';